 MUSIC CLIP - DAVE BRUBECK QUARTET, “TAKE FIVE”

 Mark Chilla here on Afterglow.
-On this show, we’re saluting pianist and songwriter Dave Brubeck [in honor of his centennial this week], by looking at his work with notable singers.
+On this show, we’re saluting pianist and songwriter Dave Brubeck, by looking at his work with notable singers.

 In the 1950s, Brubeck and his quartet, which included alto saxophonist Paul Desmond, became pioneers in the West Coast cool jazz sound.
 On albums like their groundbreaking, best-selling 1959 album Time Out, they created hip, intellectual jazz that drew upon modern art music ideas, including unusual time signatures, and mixed it with catchy melodies and a sparse, block chord style.
 The Brubeck Quartet became especially popular on college campuses, ushering in a younger jazz style that helped define the genre in the 1950s and 60s.